salesforcecli/plugin-org/messages/open.md

   $ <%= config.bin %> <%= command.id %>

+- Open your default org in an incognito window of your default browser:

+  $ <%= config.bin %> <%= command.id %> --private

 - Open the org with alias MyTestOrg1 in the Firefox browser:

   $ <%= config.bin %> <%= command.id %> --target-org MyTestOrg1 --browser firefox